Sage/streamlinejs/README.md

 commands will not be in your default PATH.

 Notes: If you encounter a permission error when installing on UNIX systems, you should retry with `sudo`.
-You may also need to set the NODE_PATH environment variable.
+You may also need to set the `NODE_PATH` environment variable.
-On Mac OS X, add the following line to your ~/.bash_profile:
+On Mac OS X, add the following line to your `~/.bash_profile`:

 ```sh
 export NODE_PATH=/usr/local/lib/node_modules